 Virtual Physiotherapy Care

-Through the Patient Portal our team can offer physiotherapy care virtually giving our Physiotherapist a secure way to interact with our patients.
-We will do a face to face assessment and the follow up visits will be done virtually with the patient using a computer, tablet or smartphone.
-This model will help decrease the amount of direct patient contact we have within the hospital. (please add link to portal info and link to the media release)
+Through the Patient Portal our team can offer physiotherapy care virtually giving our physiotherapist a secure way to interact with our patients.
+We will do a face-to-face assessment and the follow-up visits will be done virtually with the patient using a computer, tablet or smartphone.
+Read more information about virtual physiotherapy care here.

 Hospital Inpatient Physiotherapy